quii/learn-go-with-tests/math.md

 }
 ```

+Same idea, but now the second hand is pointing _downwards_ so we _add_ the
+length to the Y axis.

+This will compile... but how do we make it pass?

-## Thinking without tests
+## Thinking time

-Let's not rush in and write another test yet.
-Let's do some thinking first.
-How
-are we going to solve this problem?
+How are we going to solve this problem?

-Let's start with the second hand - it's the easiest hand to reason about.
-Every
-minute it goes through the same 60 states, pointing in 60 different
+Every minute the second hand goes through the same 60 states, pointing in 60
-directions.
-When it's 0 seconds it points to the top of the clockface, when it's
+different directions.
+When it's 0 seconds it points to the top of the clockface,
-30 seconds it points to the bottom of the clockface.
+when it's 30 seconds it points to the bottom of the clockface.
 Easy enough.

 So if I wanted to think about in what direction the second hand was pointing at,
 say, 37 seconds, I'd want the angle between 12 o'clock and 37/60ths around the